 Step 1: Melt butter and brown sugar in a cast-iron skillet on the stove and add pecans and candied ginger.
 Add chopped rhubarb and cook for a couple of minutes to soften it a bit then spread it out evenly in the pan so that the top of your cake will have rhubarb on every slice.

-We topped this with whipped cream and ate it at room temperature for dessert but it would be great for a brunch or tea.
+We topped this with whipped cream and ate it at room temperature for dessert but it’s also great for a weekend breakfast or brunch.
 Everyone loved it and I especially love that we created it together.
-I can’t wait for her next visit to see what we can come up with.

 Rhubarb Upside Down Pound Cake